hacs/documentation/source/docs/use/configuration/basic.md

 4. Search for **HACS** and select it.
 5. Acknowledge the statements and select **Submit**.
 6. Authenticate the integration:
-    - HACS uses a device OAuth flow for authentication against the GitHub API.
+    - HACS uses a device OAuth flow for authentication with GitHub.
     - Copy the device code and select the link [https://github.com/login/device](https://github.com/login/device).

         ![image](/assets/images/config_flow/part2.png)